Coronavirus News: New York City Jesuit school helps feed health care workers at local hospital

 An anonymous donor stepped forward and gave a $20,000 gift for the program to help feed those working at local hospitals.

-Loyal School decided to work with Metropolitan Hospital on this project because one of the parents, Liliana Rodriguez, works at the hospital.
+Loyola School decided to work with Metropolitan Hospital on this project because one of the parents, Liliana Rodriguez-Guzman, works at the hospital.

 "Loyola School feels honored and blessed by the support we have received to assist the heroes on the frontlines working at hospitals," Loyola School President Tony Oroszlany said.

-Jersey Mike's Subs is providing the food, specifically the franchise in Monmouth Beach, New Jersey.
+Jersey Mike's Subs is providing the food, specifically the franchise in Hoboken, New Jersey.

 The plan is for Loyola to deliver 120 meals daily to Metropolitan Hospital, until the school's resources are depleted or the meals are no longer needed.